aidanwobrien/aidanwobrien/README.md

 - 👀 I coordinate conservation GIS and Land Securement across the Oak Ridges Moraine and Greenbelt in Ontario, Canada.
 Currently I am the GIS and Database Analyst for Forests Ontario.
 I am interested in the impacts of technology on nature, politics and society.
 I also like music and writing 🎹 🖊️
 - 🌱 I work primarily in QGIS, Python (pandas, pyqgis, geopandas, plotly, Dash), mysql and Linux (Ubuntu).
 I've been getting my toes wet with some JavaScript.
 Sometimes I make audio-responsive visualizers with Pure Data (GEM), pygame and p5js 💥
 - 💞️ I’m looking to collaborate on web-scraping programs, interactive web-maps and database creation for environmental data in Ontario.
-- 📫 You can email me at aidan.w.obrien@gmail.com or throw me a message on Twitter @ecoaidan.

 <!---
 aidanwobrien/aidanwobrien is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.